HeardLibrary/digital-scholarship/lod/sparql.md

 For query with a few results, you can just click on the little copy icon (to the left of the magnifing lens icon at the top of the results pane) and paste into a text document, then save.
 For larger queries, drop down the Send button and select `Send and Download`.
 After the results have been received, you'll be propted for a save location and filename.

 The resulting RDF/XML file can be loaded into a SPARQL endpoint if desired.

+## Acquiring triples from an endpoint using GET

+An HTTP GET request is somewhat simpler than a POST request, since there is no text body to be sent to the server.
+Instead, the query is sent as a part of a query parameter in the URL itself.
+The SPARQL protocol is more relaxed about the headers and will generally default to RDF/XML if none are sent.
+The down side is that the query itself has to be URL encoded to make all of the non-alpanumeric characters "safe" to be included in a URL.
+Here are the steps to do it using Postman:

+1. The query endpoint URL is `https://query.wikidata.org/sparql`
+2. The HTTP request type should be set to GET.
+3. Click on the Params tab, and set a key of `query`.
+4. Go to a URL encoding website.
+I usually use [this one](https://meyerweb.com/eric/tools/dencoder/).
+Paste the query into the box, then click the `Encode` button.
+Copy the encoded text and paste it into the Value box for the `query` key.
+You'll see the entire icky URL in the URL box above.
+5. If you don't care about the serialization of the results, just click the `Send` button.

 Lesson on the [Wikibase data model](../wikibase/)